Publications of the Directors

 Daniel Thym is an active members of the editorial board of the ‘Zeitschrift für Ausländerrecht and Ausländerpolitik’ (Journal on Migration Law and Policy) and the ‘Schriftenreihe zum Migrationsrecht’ (Book Series on Migration), which are both published with Nomos from Baden-Baden.
 Ever since its first volume in 1980, the journal, which is widely known under its acronym ‘ZAR’, has been the central forum for German-language debates on immigration, asylum and nationality law.
 The book series, established in 2009, covers important monographs such as quality PhDs, including by collaborators of the FZAA Research Centre in Konstanz.

-EU Directives and Regulations on immigration and asylum, including the case law of the ECJ, becomes ever more important for those working in ministries, immigration authorities, national courts, academia, non-governmental organisations and as practicing lawyers.
-They may benefit from the fundamentally revised and extended second version of the established commentary edited by Kay Hailbronner and Daniel Thym.
-It was jointly by C.H.
-Beck, Nomos and Hart in the spring of 2016, covers all relevant legislation and includes four newly devised thematic introductions written for the second edition.
-Consult the introductory chapters on the 'Constitutional Framework and Principles for Interpretation' and the 'Legal Framework for EU Asylum Policy' to familiarise yourself with the commentary.
+National rules on immigration and asylum have been transformed in recent years.
+EU directives and regulations, and the case law of the Court of Justice in Luxembourg, are becoming ever more important – both for those working in ministries, immigration authorities, national courts, academia, non-governmental organisations, or as practicing lawyers.
+They may benefit from the fundamentally revised and amended third edition of the established commentary edited by Daniel Thym and Kay Hailbronner.
+The book was published jointly by C.H.
+Beck, Nomos and Hart in 2022.
+Four thematic introductions help readers to grasp common themes defining secondary legislation.
+20 chapters, written by experts from across Europe, explain the legislative detail and the case law on the most important directives and regulations on border controls, visas, legal migration, return, and asylum.
+Consult the introductory chapter on the 'Legal Framework for EU Asylum Policy' to familiarise yourself with the commentary.

 The Hailbronner Commentary on German Immigration Law is always reliable and up-to-date.
-It is bound in five volumes and published by C.F.
-Müller.
+It is bound in five volumes and published by Rehm.